 So, you’ve found yourself fantasising about silky white beaches, snow-crested mountains, or a distant and bustling metropolis.
 You’re sick of following everyone else’s global gallivanting on Instagram.
-It’s time to get out yourself – time for a holiday!
+It’s time to get out there yourself – time for a holiday!

 There’s just one problem.
 Your bank account.